arachne-threat-intel/thread/CANVAS.md

 - Community collaboration: Join a thriving open source community committed to advancing CTI.
 With Thread, you're part of a network of cybersecurity experts dedicated to a safer digital world.

 Choose Thread and journey towards a future where CTI is agile, collaborative, and precise.
 Make every cybersecurity decision with confidence.

+Thread streamlines CTI, making it efficient, empowering and community led.
+Know who your threats are, what they do, when they are targeting you and how to stop them.
+Focus your security spend on relevant controls and empower your defenders to find malicious behaviour.